Nejrup/buildroot-cm3io/README.md

 - [x] Succesfully booting to root

 ## Info
-- All device tree overlays (.dts) placed in the 'overlays/' directory will be compiled to .dtbo.
-Add them to 'extlinux.conf' to load them during boot.
 - Modifications to the default cm3io defconfigs for U-Boot or Linux Kernel can be made in the .fragment files.

 ## Build instructions